Bread-Experts-Group/breadmod/README.md

   - [ ] Add EMC to items
   - [ ] Potential Bread-like EMC holder
 - [ ] Create
+  - [ ] Create recipe generators for the other recipe types
 - [ ] Mekanism
   - [ ] Crushing recipes for the food-like items
 - [ ] PneumaticCraft